Keshi Yena: Don’t Leave Aruba Without Trying this Dish

 In many ways, keshi yena reminds me of picadillo, the traditional hash made with ground pork, ground beef, chicken (or all three) that’s popular throughout Cuba, Latin America, Mexico and Spain.
 Keshi Yena recipes vary from country to country (and each cook’s kitchen) but picadillo gets its signature layers of flavour from the salty-sweet mix of olives, capers and raisins.

 History of Keshi Yena

 With its spicy-sweetness and melted cheese, Keshi Yena reflects the culinary influences of Aruba’s diverse population – a fascinating mix drawn from the Caribbean, South America, Africa, India, Asia, the Netherlands and other European countries.
 Like many other traditional dishes, keshi yena has humble beginnings.
 It was originally designed as an inventive way to use leftover scraps from the kitchen, most notably the rind of a round of Edam cheese.

 If you’re craving keshi yena but don’t have a rind of Edam handy it can be made by lining the sides and bottom of a baking dish with thin slices of Edam.
 Or, for a low calorie version, just mix generous helpings of grated Edam into the spiced meat mixture.

-With the weather getting colder in Canada and northern USA, autumn is an ideal time to make this satisfying yet easy keshi yena recipe for your next party, pot-luck or get-together with friends.
+When the weather is chilly in Canada and northern USA, it’s an ideal time to make this satisfying yet easy keshi yena recipe for your next party, pot-luck or get-together with friends.
 This is my interpretation of the Keshi Yena I enjoyed in Aruba.
 Note that it doesn’t contain eggs and is gluten-free.

 Serve it with toasted slices of French bread or cornbread.
 Whip up a batch of Siboyo Tempera (the addicting fresh onion and hot pepper salsa) to serve with your keshi yena.
 Get the recipe here: Siboyo Tempera